-Sec 41-.2 Restrictions on amplified sound in Waikiki.
+Sec.
+41-\\.2 Restrictions on amplified sound in Waikiki.

-Notwithstanding Section 41-31.1, it is unlawful for any person to play, use, operate, or permit to be played, used, or operated, a sound amplifier on a public sidewalk in Waikiki in such a manner as to create a noise disturbance.
-The playing, use, or operation of a sound amplifier in such a manner or at such a volume as to be audible at a distance of 30 feet from the sound amplifier or as to exceed decibels measured at a distance of 30 feet from the sound amplifier shall be prima facie evidence of the creation of a noise disturbance.
+Notwithstanding Section 41-31.1, it is unlawful for any person to play, use, operate, or permit to be played, used, or operated, a sound amplifier on a public sidewalk in Waikiki in such a manner as to create a noise disturbance between the hours of 7:00 p.m. of one day and 6:00 a.m. of the following day.
+The playing, use, or operation of a sound amplifier in such a manner or at such a volume as to be audible at a distance of 30 feet from the sound amplifier or as to exceed 80 decibels measured at a distance of 30 feet from the sound amplifier shall be prima facie evidence of the creation of a noise disturbance.

 Sec.
-41-.3 Exemptions.
+41-\\.3 Exemptions.

-The following are exempt from the prohibition in Section 41-.2:
+The following are exempt from the prohibition in Section 41-\\\2:

-- (1) Activities of the city, State, or the United States; - (2) Amplified sound emissions: - (A) To alert persons to the existence of a public or personal emergency; or - (B) In the performance of emergency work; - (3) Any parade or activity for which a permit has been issued under Chapter 15, Article 24, or that is exempt from obtaining such a parade or activity permit under Section 15-24.20(b); and - (4) Picketing activities involved in an employee strike or other labor dispute for the purpose of collective bargaining.
+- (1) Activities of the city, State, or the United States; - (2) Amplified sound emissions: - (A) To alert persons to the existence of a public or personal emergency; or - (B) In the performance of emergency work; and - (3) Any parade or activity for which a permit has been issued under Chapter 15, Article 24, or that is exempt from obtaining such a parade or activity permit under Section 15-24.20(b).